OfficeDev/outlook-dev-docs/docs/add-ins/categories.md

 ### Remove categories from an item

-The following example shows how to remove the category named "Urgent!" from the current item by calling [removeAsync](/javascript/api/outlook/office.categories#removeasync-categories--options--callback-) on [item.categories](/javascript/api/outlook/office.item#categories).
+The following example shows how to remove the category named "Urgent!" from the current item by calling [removeAsync](/javascript/api/outlook/office.categories#removeasync-categories--options--callback-) on `item.categories`.

 ```js
 var categoriesToRemove = ["Urgent!"];